B-AROL-O/ARNEIS/docs/howto/howto-control-rpi-poweredup.md

-# HOWTO Control a LEGO Powered Up Hub from a Raspberry Pi
+# HOWTO Control a LEGO Powered Up Hub for the ARNEIS Project

 ## Introduction